by Catherine Pratt

 To explain how this works, let's use the example of you forget to attend a meeting and people are annoyed with you.
 It's now days later and you still can't let it go.
 You've re-run it in your head dozens of times with different scenarios.
 In some scenarios, you might have yelled back, or you may have come up with different explanations of why you forgot the meeting or even how you didn't really forget at all (you tell yourself that you didn't think you were meant to attend for example).
 But, you keep thinking about it.
 You just can't let it go.

 The first step to deal with this situation is to become aware of what's really going on with your thoughts.
 You do this by simply asking yourself "What are you thinking about?"
 You want to be able to see what your thoughts are trying to achieve.
-They miss meetings all the time.
-Why is it suddenly such a big deal when I miss a meeting?

 Do you see what all these thoughts are trying to do?
 Your brain is trying to fix something.
 You're coming up with explanations as to why it's not your fault.
 You're also trying to create a story which will justify how you didn’t really do anything wrong.